spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.86	- Added NON_AMPHIB_MAX_WATERDEPTH float (default is 15) statement to mod cfg file, specifies the max water depth
+		  non amphibious ground units can cross

+		- Added detection of amphibious units

+		- Added new continent detection system: AAI will divide the map into continents marking connected land(water)masses AAI will make a lot of use of this knowledge in future versions -> map cache file version bumped to 0.86

+		- Improved base expansion on water maps (e.g. AAI should no longer expand into a small pond on Small Supreme Battlefield rather than the big ocean next to it)

-AAI v0.853	- Added COST_MULTIPLIER key word to mod cfg file, it allows to override the costs of a unit, e.g.
+		- Added COST_MULTIPLIER key word to mod cfg file, it allows to override the costs of a unit, e.g.
 		  COST_MULTIPLIER armzeus 0.5 causes AAI to treat Arm Zeus as if it would cost half as much as it really does This feature has been requested by Argh to porperly deal with unit squads (building a single unit will provide the player with several independent units)

-		- Internal code cleaning
+		- Fixed a stupid bug that prevented AAI from placing static defences according to terrain if map has already been played before (bug in loading routine of map cache file)

 AAI v0.85	- Added TRANSPORTERS keyword to mod cfg file, works like SCOUTS or ATTACKERS.
 Note that AAI does not use transporters
 		  yet, but it may be used in future times